JacksonBurns/astartes/README.md

 __Note for Windows Powershell or MacOS Catalina or newer__: On these systems the command line will complain about square brackets, so you will need to double quote the `molecules` command (i.e. `pip install -e ".[molecules,dev]"`)

 ### Unit Testing
-All of the tests in `astartes` are written using the built-in python `unittest` module (to allow running without `pytest`) but we _highly_ reccomend using `pytest`.
+All of the tests in `astartes` are written using the built-in python `unittest` module (to allow running without `pytest`) but we _highly_ recommend using `pytest`.
 To execute the tests from the `astartes` repository, simply type `pytest` after running the developer install (or alternately, `pytest -v` for a more helpful output).

 ### Adding New Samplers
 Adding a new sampler should extend the `abstract_sampler.py` abstract base class.

 It can be as simple as a passthrough to a another `train_test_split`, or it can be an original implementation that results in X and y being split into two lists.
 Take a look at `astartes/samplers/random_split.py` for a basic example!

 After the sampler has been implemented, add it to `__init__.py` in in `astartes/samplers` and it will automatically be unit tested.
-Additional unit tests to verify that hyperparameters can be properly passed, etc. are also reccomended.
+Additional unit tests to verify that hyperparameters can be properly passed, etc. are also recommended.

 For historical reasons, and as a guide for any developers who would like add new samplers, below is a running list of samplers which have been _considered_ for addition to `asartes` but ultimately not added for various reasons.